-Join us for the next event on Friday October 13, featuring a Q&A session with:
+On Friday October 13, we hosted a Q&A session with:

 Thelma is an Indigenous Australian singer songwriter from Delungra, New South Wales.
 She has won a Deadly for Most Promising New Talent in Music as well as Triple J’s National Indigenous Music Awards competition.